jeffharrell/minicart/README.md

 The minicart supports Chrome, Safari, Firefox, and Internet Explorer 8+.

 ### I made a change and want to contribute it.
 Do you accept pull requests?
-Yes, absolutely.
+Yes, absolutely!
 Please submit a pull request on Github.

-### Help!
-I found a bug!
+### Help, I found a bug!
-Please log the issue on the [minicart's issue tracker](https://github.com/jeffharrell/MiniCart/issues) including a link or sample code that reproduces it.
+Please submit the issue on the [issue tracker](https://github.com/jeffharrell/MiniCart/issues) including a link or sample code to reproduce it.

 ### The minicart isn't appearing the same as on this page.
 Why?
-This can occur if your page is being rendered in the browser's [Quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
-You can check for this issue, validate and correct your HTML markup using the [W3C Markup Validator](http://validator.w3.org/).
+This can occur if your page is being rendered in [quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
+You can check for this issue, validate and correct your HTML using the [W3C Markup Validator](http://validator.w3.org/).

 ### I installed the minicart, but my website still redirects to PayPal.
 Why?
-The minicart doesn't work with PayPal's hosted buttons which is why this is most likely happening.
-To fix your buttons log into paypal.com and:
+The minicart doesn't work with PayPal's hosted buttons.
+To fix your buttons go to paypal.com and:

-1. Create a button on PayPal's website and uncheck the Save button at PayPal checkbox under Step 2: Track inventory, profit & loss.
+1. Create a button on PayPal's website and uncheck the *Save button at PayPal* checkbox under *Step 2: Track inventory, profit & loss*.
-2. Once you've created the button click Remove code protection before copying your button's code.
+2. Once you've created the button click *Remove code protection* before copying your button code.

+If this isn't the case then you may have a JavaScript error on the page.
+Open the browser debugger console and see if there are any errors.

 ### The minicart isn't emptying after a transaction is completed.
 Why?
-Your buttons need a *return* URL parameter for PayPal to redirect back to.
+Your buttons need to contain a *return* parameter with a URL for PayPal to redirect back to on completion.
 On this page make sure to call `paypal.minicart.reset();`.

 ### Does the minicart work with frames?
-Frames are not officially supported, but you may be able to get some mileage with the *target* configuration setting.
+Frames are not officially supported.
+You may be able to get some mileage with the *target* configuration setting.

 ### Are previous versions of the minicart available?
 All previous versions are [tagged on Github](https://github.com/jeffharrell/MiniCart/tags).